Discrete sets definable in strong expansions of ordered Abelian groups: Difference Sets for Discrete sets in strong OAGs

 \section{Difference Sets for Discrete sets in strong OAGs}

-In this section we provide a very detailed analysis of discrete sets definable in a definably complete expansion of an ordered Abelian group whose theory is strong.
+In this section we provide a detailed analysis of discrete sets definable in a definably complete expansion of an ordered Abelian group whose theory is strong.
 The hypothesis of definable completeness is useful for defining a ``successor function'' on definable discrete sets (see the definition of $S_D$ below).
-The principal result of this section is Theorem~\ref{finite_diff_set} showing that if $\mc{R}$ has burden at most $n+1$ and $D$ is a discrete set definable in $\mc{R}$, then the $n$-fold difference set $D^{(n)}$ (as defined below) must be finite.
-We also show that within each $\Z$-chain of $D$, only finitely many Archimedean classes can be represented as differences between successive elements (Proposition~\ref{fin_arch_classes}).
-We do not know whether it is the case that in all of $D'$ there are only finitely many Archimedean classes, but we will show that there are only finitely many classes that are the maximal infinitely-recurring Archimedean classes of differences of $\Z$-chains of $D$ (Proposition~\ref{finite_C_star}).
+The principal result of this section is \hyperlink{fds}{Theorem~\ref{finite_diff_set}} showing that if $\mc{R}$ has burden at most $n+1$ and $D$ is a discrete set definable in $\mc{R}$, then the $n$-fold difference set $D^{(n)}$ (as defined below) must be finite.

+Note that for the case when $\mc{R}$ has burden $2$, the conclusion of Theorem~\ref{finite_diff_set} is that if $D \subseteq R$ is definable and discrete, then $D'$ is finite.
+In a previous paper, we derived the same conclusion under the assumption that the universe of $\mc{R}$ is Archimedean and the complete theory of $\mc{R}$ is strong (see Corollary 2.29 of \cite{DG}).
+In the current paper, we generally work in $\omega$-saturated models, so the results of \cite{DG} for Archimedean OAGs cannot be applied.
+The motivation of many of the lemmas here and in the following section was to generalize our earlier results to the non-Archimedean context, compensating with stronger assumptions on the theory (finite burden or burden $2$).

-\begin{ass} Throughout the remainder of this section denotes an expansion of an OAG which is definably complete and strong, and $D \subseteq R$ is a definable set which is discrete. $T$ denotes the complete first-order theory of $\mc{R}$. \end{ass}
+\begin{ass} Throughout the remainder of this section denotes an expansion of an OAG which is definably complete, strong, and sufficiently saturated (generally $\omega$-saturated will be enough), and $D \subseteq R$ is a definable set which is discrete. $T$ denotes the complete first-order theory of $\mc{R}$. \end{ass}

 \begin{remark} In this section, we do not generally assume that $\mc{R}$ is densely ordered, though in a couple of places (notably Theorem~\ref{finite_diff_set}) we can achieve slightly stronger conclusions when $\mc{R}$ is not discrete.
 In case $\mc{R}$ is a discretely ordered group, a ``discrete subset of $R$'' will simply mean \emph{any} subset of $R$, and thus many of our results apply generally to \textbf{all} unary definable sets of a discretely ordered Abelian group. \end{remark}